dgraph-io/auth0-integration/README.md

 }
 ```

-There's a `.gitignore` file that ignores that config, so you don't check your API secrets into GitHub.
+There's a `.gitignore` file that ignores that config, making sure you don't check your API secrets into GitHub.

 Then, head over to your "Tenant Settings" and select the "Signing Keys" tab.